cybex-dev/eatalot/README.md

 # Instructions for cloning

-First: Check email and accept invite for collaboration
+First: Check loginId and accept invite for collaboration

 1. Open up IntelliJ (Assuming you have installed: IntelliJ, Java JDK - latest, scala-sbt and has been added to your environment path - see below **)
 2. Install the scala plugin if you haven't done so